-All time scales of adaptation contribute to the efficiency of evolution and the time scale across which an adaptation occurs to a particular class of problems can evolve.
-For example: from the genetically provided complement of functional relationships (long-term), behaving organisms could adapt by learning (short-term) to behave differently in some way.
+For example: from the genetically provided complement of functional relationships (long-term), behaving organisms could adapt by learning (shortterm) to behave differently in some way.
 Speed of learning that adaptation could function to isolate the fast learners of the population.
-If that learned behavior provides reproductive success, and learning speed is related to genetic predisposition, then the frequency of that genetically provided complement of learning speed will be incremented, and organisms which learn faster will predominate in the population.
-As a result, even faster variations in learning "ability" can occur and then be selected.
-When what was previously a short-term functional relationship (because it had to be learned) can be installed in the gene pool as an instinct, then speed of learning can again be "used" to select even more (or less) extreme versions of that characteristic or even other details of the adaptation altogether.
+If that learned behavior provides reproductive success, and learning speed is in fact related to genetic predisposition, then the frequency of that genetically provided learning speed will be increased in the population, and organisms which learn faster will predominate in the population.
+As a result, even faster variations in learning "ability" could occur and could then be selected.
+When what was previously a short-term functional relationship (because it had to be learned) is installed in the gene pool as an instinct, then speed of learning can again be "used" to select even more (or less) extreme versions of that characteristic or even other aspects of the adaptation altogether.
 As a result, stable problems which require the same learned solutions can come to be instincts.
-On the other hand, problems which can no longer be solved with the same instinct will no longer have instinctual solutions but rather will require learned solutions through the selection of incomplete expression of the behavior or the ability to quickly learn not to do the instinctive act.
+On the other hand, problems which can no longer be solved with the same instinct will no longer have instinctual solutions but rather will require learned solutions.
+This can occur through the selection of the ability to quickly learn not to do the instinctive act, then incomplete expression of the behavior, and eventually the absence of the instinct altogether.

 This ability to select based on intermediate forms of time scale of adaptation dramatically simplifies the development of the optimum time scale of adaptation for each problem posed by the environment and dramatically simplifies the task of establishing or removing an instinct.
 Enduring stable problems in the environment produce the correct adaptation process through intermediate forms in a process like shaping.
 In the same way you cannot easily establish an FR 100 in short-term adaptation by enforcing that criterion on a naive organism, but you can easily establish the behavior if you're able to reinforce successive approximations of the criteria.
-So does learning provide for successive approximations or the selection of partial genetic solutions which are closer to the desired goal.
+So does short-and mediumterm adaptation provide for successive approximations or the selection of partial genetic solutions which are closer to the desired goal.
 In both ontogenetic and phylogenetic shaping, the mean of the distribution is incrementally shifted.
 This provides for the straightforward emergence and selection of more extreme instances in the future.